 Calculate your maximum bid using this formula: Expected after-repair value minus renovation costs minus desired profit margin minus holding costs.
 Stick to this number regardless of auction excitement.

-For example, if a property’s after-repair value is $300,000, renovation costs are $80,000, you want a $40,000 profit, and holding costs are $10,000, your maximum bid should be $170,000.
+For instance, if the after-repair value of a property is $300,000, renovation expenses are $80,000, you desire a profit of $40,000, and holding expenses total $10,000, then your highest offer should be $170,000.

 Mastering Auction Day Strategy